Skip to main content

 “I came North in 1966 to drop off a plane.”

-Instead it was in Canada’s North that he found the adventure he’d been craving for so long.
+Instead, it was in Canada’s North that he found the adventure he’d been craving for so long.
 Growing up in Norway, he was passionate about flying, learning to pilot a glider towed behind a speeding Cadillac.
-Later, a flight instructor would tell Olav that two of his students had gone to Canada to become bush pilots.
+Later, a flight instructor would tell Olav that two of his students had moved to Canada to become bush pilots.
 This stuck with Olav, who moved to Edmonton in his early 20s to get his Canadian pilot’s license.

 In 1966, he was asked to drop an airplane off in Cambridge Bay.
-Alone at the controls of a Cessna 180, flying over Northern Alberta and then the Northwest Territories, he felt a rush of excitement.
-“It was new territory.
+Alone at the controls of a Cessna 180, flying over Northern Alberta and then the Northwest Territories, he felt a rush of excitement: “It was new territory.
 It was unknown,” he says.
 “You had no idea about what you were going to run into.”

-Thus began Olav’s life in the North.
-He spent the next few summers shuttling geologists and biologists around the Arctic.
-His training as an aeronautical engineer helped him get work, he reckons.
-“I could fix my own plane.
-They would say, ‘Let’s send Olav up because we know he’ll come back.’”
 He hopped between Churchill, Rankin Inlet and Iqaluit for the next decade before settling in Inuvik in 1982.
 There, he and his wife Judi began to think about “a retirement project.”

 In 1990, they purchased a place outside of town and fixed up cabins from Inuvik’s early days that had been left on the property.
-Ever since, their hospitality business has grown into a full-service tourism company, Arctic Chalet Resort and Adventure Tours, which offers dog-mushing excursions, snowmobiling adventures, Dempster Highway tours—you name it.
-“There’s nothing more exhilarating even today than driving the Dempster Highway,” says Olav.
-“I’ve driven it 100 times and I still love it no matter what time of year.”
+Since then, their hospitality business has grown into a full-service tourism company, Arctic Chalet Resort and Adventure Tours, which offers dog-mushing excursions, snowmobiling adventuresDempster Highway tours—and more.

 Olav and Judi can’t imagine living anywhere else.
 “We both love the North,” he says.
 “We both enjoy the people, the peace, the quiet and the solitude.
 The remoteness even, it doesn’t bother us.”
 Nor, obviously, does sharing his love for adventure with guests.